-- 4. The built service level is packaged and transported to the applicable managed system or systems (1 to 54 systems are supported).
+- 4. The built service level is packaged and transported to the applicable managed system or systems.
 The z/VM CSM service package consists of separate SERVLINK files for each z/VM component. - 5.
 Communication between the principal system and each remote managed system is handled by a dedicated FTP server that resides on each managed system. - 6.
 Queries issued against a managed system supply information related to its service processing state, such as pending, received, in production, or error status.